mskcc/vcf2maf/docs/vep_maf_readme.txt

 73. PolyPhen - the PolyPhen prediction and/or score
 74. EXON - the exon number (out of total number)
 75. INTRON - the intron number (out of total number)
-76. DOMAINS - the source and identifer of any overlapping protein domains
+76. DOMAINS - the source and identifier of any overlapping protein domains
 77. GMAF - Non-reference allele and frequency of existing variant in 1000 Genomes
 78. AFR_MAF - Non-reference allele and frequency of existing variant in 1000 Genomes combined African population
 79. AMR_MAF - Non-reference allele and frequency of existing variant in 1000 Genomes combined American population